MarlBurroW/rust-commander/README.md

 ### Configuration details
 The RCON configuration is the minimal configuration requirement to run RustCommander.
-You can remove the Slack or the Discord configuration if you don't want to use ono of them.
+You can remove the Slack or the Discord configuration if you don't want to use one of them.
 #### RCON